okohll/abdocs/content/docs/views/large-applications.md

 ## Other
 The article we referenced at the start mentions a couple of other downsides of using chains of views.
 These ones though aren't relevant for us.
 * Writeable views.
 Agilebase has it's own [inline editing]({{<relref "/docs/views/options/display-options#interface-inline-editing">}}) mode which effectively allows this functionality for any view.
 * Row level security.
-Again, we have our own mechanism in-application for this - [multi-tenanting]]({{<relref "/docs/security-and-compliance/security-features/roles#multi-tenanting">}})
+Again, we have our own mechanism in-application for this - [multi-tenanting]({{<relref "/docs/security-and-compliance/security-features/roles#multi-tenanting">}})

 ## Summary
 We think that the work explained above makes Agilebase one of the best platforms for database applications for businesses.
-To the robustness and performance capabilities of the Postgresql database, we add affordances to make the process of developing large, complex applications a lot easier..
+To the robustness and performance capabilities of the [Postgresq](https://postgresql.org) database, we add affordances to make the process of developing large, complex applications a lot easier..

 We must emphasise however that the trade-offs and decisions talked about above are those which fit the intended use cases.
 Cases in which really complex applications need to be developed, but they are primarily internal business applications.
-Customer facing applications working with big data for example may well have different needs.
+Consumer facing applications working with big data for example may well have different needs.